Abhinavrajsrivastav/ZeoTap_Assesment_2/ReadME.md

    - **Min Temperature**
    - **Max Temperature**

-3. **Data Saved in Database**: The weather data is saved in a MySQL database.
+3. **Data Saved in Database**: Everytime user make a weather request for a city it will be saved in a MySQL database table 'weather_record'.

 ## Contributing